blekenbleu/OxyScope/README.md

     - set 1:&nbsp; collect samples for X values *outside variance*, then recalculate variance
 	- ... set n:&nbsp; *und so weiter*
 - *3 Dec*:&nbsp; also update when more than e.g. 3 seconds between fixed-count collections
-### Handle up to 3 independent (X-axis) variables for a single Y variable
+### Handle up to 3 independent (X-axis) properties for a single Y property
 - *21 Dec*:&nbsp; e.g. for multiple regression of `heave`, `roll`, `pitch` to `tire load` or `suspension deflection`
 - *25 Dec*:&nbsp; optionally generate text files formatted for [3D visualizations](https://blekenbleu.github.io/SimHub/MBAI.htm)
+	- ignore similar consecutive samples or < 1 kph after first
+	- Accrue samples for *all* Xprops outside their current 2 * StdDev
+	- **To Do**:&nbsp; plot curves from min to max of *currently selected* Xprop

 <hr>
 <b><i>Property folder changes from default WPF project for SimHub plugins</i></b>
 <details><summary>click for differences</summary>